lextoumbourou/notes/notes/permanent/metrics-are-proxies.md

 [@thomasProblemMetricsFundamental2020].

 For example, well-meaning technology decision-makers realise that unit tests are important for sustainable growth of software projects.
-Therefore, to ensure that tests are used liberally they introduce [test-coverage-metrics](test-coverage-metrics.md)cs.md).
+Therefore, to ensure that tests are used liberally they introduce [Test Coverage Metrics](test-coverage-metrics.md).
 And sometimes even go as far as failing to promote builds where coverage metrics have fallen below some threshold.
 However, test coverage metrics can be gamed in 2 ways:

 -   code be reshuffled to reduce the number of lines and therefore increase % of lines covered by the test.
 This reshuffling can sometimes make the code less readable
 -   tests can be written to assert nothing of value to simply increase branch or line coverage.
 This can unneccessarily increase complexity of the code.